-Credit: 1 credit (Year long Class)
+Credit: 1 credit (year-long course)

-Application A, Photoshop, and Desktop

-Publishing, Application Process with permission of instructor,
+Prerequisite: Successful Completion of Photoshop, and Desktop Publishing, Application Process with permission of instructor,

 Grades 11-12

 Course Description: Students produce and market an all digital, online, high school yearbook.
 Yearbook students must be able to sell advertisements, produce yearbook spreads on the Jostens Online website, and take photographs at school events.
 Yearbook involves an after school commitment as students are required to attend school events for coverage.
 The Yearbook class also sponsors events that students must attend.
 This course may be repeated for credit with teacher permission